NelsonCrosby/cache_dl.py/README.md

  That will take care of getting everything for you, just give it your URL and get back a path to a file (this file is guaranteed to exist).

+`CachedDownloader` also takes one argument, cachedir.
+Usually, this defaults to the standard hidden location on your system (e.g. `~/.cachedir` on Linux).
+ It is preferred to use the default cachedir, as it might mean less downloads where your resources are shared by another script.

 You should probably note that `CachedDownloader` doesn't do any validation of the URL.
 It _expects_ that it will be working with an HTTP URL, and doesn't do any checking before passing it to `urlopen` (which is designed to be able